kelseygonzalez/AU-STAT412-612/content/assignment/01-lab.markdown

 3. Practice using some of the data exploration commands that were introduced in class.
 How many can you remember and use?

 4. Load the cars.csv dataset you downloaded using `cars <- read.csv("data/cars.csv")`.
 We'll go over this syntax in more detail in week 4.
-What are some differences between the two datasets, particularly in the types of data stored in the columns?
+What are some differences between the two datasets (trees and cars), particularly in the types of data stored in the columns?

+5. Check your spelling using Edit ->  Check/Spelling of the `ABC🗸` next to the save icon.

 3. Knit your document as an HTML file (or PDF if you're brave and [installed LaTeX](/resource/install/#install-tinytex)).
 Use the "Knit" menu: